ucl-codec/cloud_infrastructure/docs/troubleshooting.md

 ## exit code: 13

 `exit code: 13` during a local docker build indicates you need to increase the maximum RAM available to the local docker VM.
-You can adjust the RAM and disk space in the engine'e settings as described above
+You can adjust the RAM and disk space in the engine's settings as described above